Decidability in geometric grid classes of permutations: Some extensions

 Note that this definition can be easily translated into an MSO sentence $\mathrm{Simple}$.
 The idea of the notion is that if a permutation is not simple, then it can be obtained from a simpler quotient permutation by ``inflating'' the points into permutations.
+An inflation of $\pi$ can be viewed as blowing up the points of $\pi$ into boxes with non-overlapping axis-projections, and placing (possibly distinct) permutations in each box (see \cite[Figure 19]{vatter2015permutation} for an inflation of (2413)).

-Our proofs in the previous sections actually show the following stronger result.
+Our proofs in the previous sections show the following stronger result.